GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Shme** (*unique*)
 $2,500 , .1 lb.
 Wand
-Uses [Prcp]. *When used, a beam of energy is fired at the foe.
+Uses [Prcp]. *When used, a beam of energy is fired at the foe, inflicting a sonic attack.
 It sounds like a phantasmal voice is singing when used.
 If name is known, user cannot gain Spell Sickness from this weapon*.

 **Sormreir** (*unique*)
 $1,225 , neg.